MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/nc-d3d10umddi-pfnd3dwddm2_4ddi_negotiatecryptosessionkeyexchange.md

 The key exchange for a cryptographic session is identical to the key exchange for the Output Protection Manager (OPM) interface.
 However, the OPM key buffer contains additional data besides the session key.

+> [!NOTE]
->**Note**  The same certificate can be used for the cryptographic session and OPM session key.
+> The same certificate can be used for the cryptographic session and OPM session key.

 ## -see-also